DerekR0123/Midi-Keyboard/README.md

 <br>
 <h5>State-Modification Approaches</h5> - There are a few password based systems throughout the program that will run different functions and provide different outputs and abilities based on the state of the password being changed by the user input.<br>
 <br>
+<h5>Let and Lambda</h5> - If you trace my program you will find that the notes are created using a Let is Lambda type system and then later on I use lambda to create the identity function and then use that to create text strings to get around the missing newline character problem for my help text-menu.<br>
 <br>

 <h3>External Technologies:</h3><br>